GorillaWorrier980/pipelinev2.4/README.md

    python run_pipeline.py
    ```

-   Each gate is executed sequentially and the aggregated report is refreshed at the end of the run.
+   Each gate runs independently and the aggregated report is refreshed at the end of the run.

 3. (Optional) You can still orchestrate the original Docker services via `docker compose up --build` if you prefer container isolation.